nhma20/FPGA_AI/README.md

 ## Speed up HLS implementation
-- Unroll loops with: #pragma HLS UNROLL.
+- Unroll loops with: `#pragma HLS UNROLL`.
 Append factor=X if HLS should not unroll fully but with factor X.
    - Reduces latency ~10x
    - May introduce negative slack which would require longer clock periods (lower clock frequency).
 Can use clocking wizard to hit desired target.
 - Perhaps possible to save cycles by using parallel IO instead of sequential memory reads.
-   - Fully parallel IO with: #pragma HLS ARRAY_PARTITION dim=1 type=complete variable=input_img
+   - Fully parallel IO with: `#pragma HLS ARRAY_PARTITION dim=1 type=complete variable=input_img`
    - Default is simple memory interace if no pragma specified